Olog/phoebus-olog-web-client/README.md

 1) Clone this project and cd to it.
 2) Invoke ``> npm install`` to download dependencies.
 Various warning messages may be shown (e.g. missing git support on Mac, deprecated versions).
 3) Create a ``.env`` file in the root directory.
 Add the line:
-   ``REACT_APP_BASE_URL='url-to-Olog-ES-service'``.
+   ``REACT_APP_BASE_URL='url-to-Phoebus-Olog-service'``.
-4) Launch the Olog-ES backend.
+4) Launch the Phoebus Olog backend.
 5) Invoke ``>npm start`` to launch the Node JS development server.
 Web application available on ``http://localhost:3000``.
 6) Develop.

 ### Unit testing

-Unit test code can be added in files named ``*.test.js``.
+Unit test code are added in files named ``*.test.js``.

 To run tests, invoke ``>npm run-script test``.

 ## Deployment

-The below instructions apply to a deployment scenario where a web server hosts the (static) web client resources, and at the same time acts as a reverse proxy resolving calls to the Olog-ES backend.
+The below instructions apply to a deployment scenario where a web server hosts the (static) web client resources, and at the same time acts as a reverse proxy resolving calls to the Phoebus Olog backend (which need not run on the same host).

 1) Review the file `customization.js`.
 It contains a few values defining text resources that might differ between sites.
 If you need different values, update according to your needs, but please do not commit the changes.